sandstorm-io/sandstorm/docs/developing/auth.md

 * `X-Sandstorm-User-Picture`: The URL of the user's profile picture.
-  The exact resolution of the picture is not specified, but assume it is optimized for a 64x64 viewport.
+  The exact resolution of the picture is not specified, but assume it is optimized for a 256x256 or smaller viewport (i.e. the actual size is around 512x512 for high-DPI displays).
 Although profile pictures are normally square, it is recommended to use CSS `max-width` and `max-height` instead of `width` and `height` in order to avoid distorting a non-square picture.
 If this header is missing, the user has no profile picture.
 In this case, it is recommended that